TheMasterFly/MasterFly-Ruleset/README.md

 2) Your very first Settler now ignores terrain costs and has 4 movement, to encourage flexibility in starts.

-3) Archers are nerfed, infantry is buffed and cavalry are... adjusted.
+3) Archers are nerfed, infantry is buffed and cavalry are... adjusted - cavalry archers are now a thing.
 If you know AOE2's system of units, then that is what I am basing it off of.

 4) New City-States added!
 These are:
 Horse & Iron-providing City States (Gold secondary yield), Oil-Provider City States (Gold secondary yield)

 5) Rationalim is nerfed, Liberty, Commerce and Piety is (over?) buffed.
 Exploration has been added.
+I haven't touched Autocracy/Order/Freedom.

 6) New Natural Wonders!
-These include the Pink and White Terraces, Socotra, Mount Vesuvius and the elusive Orodruin itself.
+These include the Pink and White Terraces, Socotra, Mount Vesuvius, Lake Hillier and Orodruin.

-If you have any questions, I am in the Unciv Discord as 'MasterFly'.
-I'd especially love to hear feedback on civ balance :trollface:

-**Added Civs:**
-Almoravids, Armenia, Crusader States, Dai Viet, Georgia, Kilwa, Lithuania, Norway, Papal States, Portugal, Timurids Additionally, China has been split into the Tang and Song dynasties with the Tang being wide and trade-focused and the Song being tall and specialist-focused

-Finally, this mod is very compatible with the More Luxuries mod.
-I'd like to add my own sprites eventually, but until then I use that add-on in conjunction with this one.
+7) Obviously there are new civs, but I've adjusted pre-existing ones too to try keep up with my 'balanced' creations.

+8) All unique units have their obsolete tech extended out, so you can train them and gain things like promotions for longer.